Rhode Island’s largest nonprofit behavioral health care provider

 A Promising Future Built on a Caring Past

 Gateway Healthcare is Rhode Island’s largest nonprofit behavioral health organization providing treatment, intervention and prevention services to individuals in our community.
-Our mission, “to promote resiliency and to assist people in their recovery,” and our vision, “to preserve the promise,” are reflected throughout the organization and drive every element of our day-to-day work.
+Our mission is: Delivering health with care.
+It is reflected throughout the organization and drives every element of our day-to-day work.

 Gateway’s roots were planted during the 1960s revolution in mental health care.
 During that decade, with the passage of the Community Mental Health Center Act of 1963, addiction and mental health treatment philosophy underwent a radical change as emphasis on large hospitals and public asylums fell from favor, and Rhode Island became a leader in the deinstitutionalization movement.
 Treatment shifted from large, inpatient facilities to community treatment centers.
 Specifically, in Rhode Island, eight community centers were spawned from what had been local, nonprofit treatment programs.
 Gateway’s original mental health organizations – Community Counseling Center and Mental Health Services – were an integral part of that original community programming.

 In the 1980s and '90s managed care changed the face of health care again.
-Managed care brought confusing and contradictory regulations, funding cuts, increased government regulation and accreditation organizations such as The Joint Commission.
+Managed care brought confusing and contradictory regulations, funding cuts, increased government regulation and accreditation organizations.
 Treatment centers were also faced with creating or expanding substance abuse services as insurers and government agencies began to demand more programs for the dually diagnosed.
 To survive, it became essential for behavioral health organizations to respond by developing new services and revenue streams to meet demand.

 The Gateway Network Is Formed